pevey/sveltekit-medusa-client/README.md

 ### Cache Bypass

-To bypass the cache and request fresh, you can simply call the function again without a key.
+To bypass the cache and request fresh data, you can simply call the function again without a key.